securingsam/SmartScanner-iOS-Spec/README.md

 The errors received from the scanner are defined in the following enum and can be accessed when an error is received in the scan result.

->**Note** that every error case contains a description tuple that contains the error code, description and title.
+>**Note** Every error case contains a description tuple that contains the error code, description and title.

 ```swift
 enum SamSDKError: Error {